-By a simple counting procedure it is apparent that the PCC method is the method giving the most accurate forecasts: in 76 times, out of 120, the PCC had the smallest out of sample relative forecast errors.
-PLS also performed reasonably well being able to produce the smallest mean forecast errors 32 times, followed by the PCR (8 times) and the AR model (4 times).
+By a simple counting procedure it is apparent that the PCC method gives the most accurate forecasts: in 76 times, out of 120, the PCC had the smallest out of sample relative forecast errors.
+PLS also performed reasonably well, being able to produce the smallest mean forecast errors 32 times, followed by PCR (8 times) and the AR model (4 times).